sjnakib/portfolio-v3/specification.md

 - Consistent styling across all tabs for a cohesive appearance

 #### Tabbed Content Section (TabbedSection component)
-- Replaces individual project, experience, and academic sections on the homepage
+- Primary content section on the homepage after the hero section
-- Integrated directly into app/page.tsx between HeroSection and AboutSection
+- Integrated directly into app/page.tsx after HeroSection
 - Creates a streamlined, space-efficient layout that consolidates multiple sections
 - Implements the "Boxed Tabbed Content Section with Compact Tiles" design pattern
 - Interactive component built with shadcn/ui Tabs component for accessibility and consistency